Gaurav9693089415/Identity-Mapping-Resformer/README.md

-Here is your **README content**, formatted **exactly** like the “Gender and Age Detection” screenshot you provided — clean Markdown structure with clear headings, bullet points, and tree format:

 ---

-# 🩻 Identity-Mapping ResFormer: A Computer-Aided Diagnosis Model for Pneumonia X-Ray Images
+# Identity-Mapping ResFormer: A Computer-Aided Diagnosis Model for Pneumonia X-Ray Images

 This project implements a deep learning-based system to classify chest X-rays into four categories using a ResFormer-based identity-mapping transformer.
 Built with PyTorch and Flask, it provides a web interface for real-time inference and includes full training, evaluation, and deployment pipelines.